ni/grpc-device/README.md

 ![NI Linux Real-Time Build](https://github.com/ni/ni-driver-apis-grpc/workflows/NI%20Linux%20Real-Time%20Build/badge.svg)

 ## Note: This project is not yet complete
-* The gRPC server is not yet complete.
 * Testing on Linux not yet implemented.
-* SSL/TLS support not yet implemented.
 * Support for specific NI driver APIs not yet added.

 ## Building on Windows 64-bit